 Often Highball cocktails are served in this distinctive glass.
 However, some more popular Highballs have their own signature cups or glasses.
 Two well-known examples are the copper mugs for Mules cocktails and the Gin & Tonic glasses.

 Many people claim that they created and served the first Highball cocktail.

 One of the more likely stories is that the Highball was brought to Manhattan, New York, by the English Actor E.J.
 Ratcliffe in the late 19th century.

 And almost all of the first Highballs were Whiskey Highballs.
 Whiskey watered down with soda, plain water, or ginger ale, therefore, was the start of Highball culture.

-The Highball cocktails are extremely popular in Japan.
-They are served as an alternative to beer during dinner.
+The Highball cocktails are extremely popular in Japan and a common alternative to beer during dinner.
 After office hours, many Japanese workers head to their favorite Izakaya to eat and have an alcoholic drink to mark the end of the working day.

 Highballs in Izakayas

 Izakayas are best described as a mix of a Tapas bar and a pub, offering small dishes and alcoholic drinks.